Frequently asked questions about visiting Wild Wonders

 Are there age limits for children to visit?

 We do not have age limits for our tours and field trips, but there are two things to consider.
 First of all, our paths are gravel and are not stroller-friendly.
-So, if you are comfortable carrying your little one for an hour, they are welcome.
 The second consideration has to do with our animal interactions.
 During your visit, our staff will bring some of our ambassadors out of their enclosures for a personal meet and greet.
 We know touching an animal is a big thrill for everyone, but depending on the animal, children under 5 may not be permitted to touch.
 This is for the child’s safety as much as it is for the animal.

 Will we really get to touch some of your animals?